-I am a first-year student on the Wellcome Trust Tissue Repair PhD programme.
+I am a third year student on the Wellcome Trust Tissue Repair PhD programme.
 I moved up to Edinburgh for the start of my PhD and have loved exploring the city alongside my studies.
 I am having a brilliant time both inside and outside the lab and would love to share with you the day-to-day life of a PhD student here in Edinburgh!
 Get ready for a lot of fun science, a healthy number of cake pictures (I love baking) and hopefully a lot of tips that I have picked up along the way about how to get the most from your time here in Edinburgh!

 Sinéad O’Carroll & Bérengère Digard

-Bérengère and Sinéad are both PhD students in the Department of Psychiatry based in the Patrick Wild Centre.
+Bérengère and Sinéad are both PhD students in the Department of Psychiatry, based in the Patrick Wild Centre.